11 Things to Know Before Shopping for Groceries at Walmart

 Order your groceries for pickup or delivery.

-When you're busy, the last thing you need on your mind is grocery shopping.
-That's why Walmart has made it easy to get the food you and your family needs without the hassle of pushing around a shopping cart in a congested store on a weeknight and trying to keep your kids from peeking in the toy section.
+During a time like right now when everyone is trying to spend as little time as possible inside a grocery store, this is a great option.
+Walmart has made it easy to get the food you and your family need.
 Use the Walmart Grocery site or the Walmart Grocery app to make your shopping list.
 Once you've finalized your choices, select a time slot that works for your schedule and drive to your local Walmart for pickup.

-Select Walmart locations across America will also deliver your groceries directly to your door for as low as a $7.95 delivery fee.
-(The busier time slots will cost you extra: $9.95.)
-You can also schedule a delivery up to six days in advance, so if you know you have a busy few days leading up to the party you're hosting Friday evening, you can do your shopping when you have a slow day earlier in the week and Walmart will take care of everything else.
+Select Walmart locations across America will also deliver your groceries directly to your door for as low as a $9.95 delivery fee.
+You can also schedule a delivery days in advance, too.

 Walmart will price match for online grocery orders.